-For almost three years, Mr Roger Kang, a real estate agent, lived with worsening eyesight due to cataracts.
+For almost three years, Mr Kang, a real estate agent, lived with worsening eyesight due to cataracts.
 But despite his blurred vision, he carried on with his daily activities and did not see the need for an operation.

 "Although it was uncomfortable – like seeing smoke in front of you all the time – I could live with it," he said.